discordjs/discord.js/docs/topics/voice.md

 **Playing anything else:**

 For anything else, such as a URL to a file, you can use `connection.playArbitraryInput()`.
-You should consult the [ffmpeg protocol documentation](https://ffmpeg.org/ffmpeg-protocols.html) to see what you can use this for.
+You should consult the [FFmpeg protocol documentation](https://ffmpeg.org/ffmpeg-protocols.html) to see what you can use this for.

 ```js
 // Play an mp3 from a URL